maxgrenderjones/streamutils/README.md

 ###Terminators
-These are functions that end a stream.
+These are functions that end a stream (the underlying functions are wrapped in `@terminator` and `return` their values).
 Result may be a single value or a list (or something else - point is, not a generator).

 Implemented: